zipper3030/DHRIFT_Intro-to-Python/document/python.md

 books = ['Gender Trouble', 'Cruising Utopia', 'Living a Feminist Life']
 ```

 Let's create a list together and print it out.
-In the code editor below, write the following lines:
+In the code editor, write the following lines:

 ```python
 books = ['Gender Trouble', 'Cruising Utopia', 'Living a Feminist Life']